Bareflank/hypervisor/README.md

 To run the hypervisor, you need to first compile, and load one of the driver entry points.
 Bareflank uses the driver entry point to gain kernel level access to the system to load the hypervisor.
-On Linux, this is as simple as:
+On Windows and Linux, this is as simple as:

 ```
-make linux_load
+make driver_load
 make load
 make start
 ```